BryanFRD/EpiClone/README.md

 # EpiClone

-:welcome: EpiClone is a tool for get repositories from an organization and clone them into your computer, then the repositories are push to your github account.
+:wave: EpiClone *v1.0.0* is a tool for get repositories from an organization and clone them into your computer, then the repositories are push to your github account.

 ## 1. Installation